What Is AI-Driven Development?

 How it works

-/silver classifies complexity, checks task intent, and routes to the right orchestration workflow.
+/silver classifies complexity, checks task intent, reads relevant knowledge and learnings, and routes to the right orchestration workflow.
 Some host runtimes may support plain-request interception, but explicit /silver invocation is the portable behavior across supported hosts.

 /silver Add a login form to the auth page classifies the request, matches it to the feature/UI path as appropriate, and starts the composed workflow without requiring you to know the exact downstream commands.What Should Use /silver